myayush/BUY-SELL-HOUSE/README.md

 **BUY & SELL HOUSE**
 <br>
 <br>
-THE SITE IS LIVE AT https://house-sell-help.netlify.app
+ IT IS LIVE AT https://house-sell-help.netlify.app
 <br>
 This Web app is made To buy and Sell Houses.<br>
 Made to help people affected with the Russian -Ukraine conflict.<br>